Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Introduction

 \textit{Third}, we provide numerical results to illustrate the performance of the derived waveforms and WIPT architecture.
-Key observations are that 1) a power waveform (superposed to a communication waveform) is always useful to enlarge the rate-energy region of WIPT, 2) a combination of power splitting and time sharing is in general the best strategy, 3) a non-zero mean Gaussian input distribution outperforms the conventional capacity-achieving zero-mean Gaussian input distribution.
-This is the first paper to make those observations because they are direct consequences of the nonlinearity of the rectifier.
-They also highlight that exploiting the nonlinearity of the rectifier is essential to any efficient WIPT design.
+Key observations are made. \textit{First}, a multi-carrier unmodulated waveform (superposed to a multi-carrier modulated waveform) is useful to enlarge the rate-energy region of WIPT if the number of subbands is sufficiently large (typically larger than 4). \textit{Second}, a combination of power splitting and time sharing is in general the best strategy. \textit{Third}, a non-zero mean Gaussian input distribution outperforms the conventional capacity-achieving zero-mean Gaussian input distribution in multi-carrier transmissions. \textit{Fourth}, the rectifier nonlinearity is beneficial to system performance and is essential to efficient WIPT design.
+This is the first paper to make those observations because they are direct consequences of the nonlinearity.

-\textit{Organization:} Section \ref{MS_vs_OFDM} introduces the multisine and OFDM waveforms for WPT, section \ref{section_EH} introduces the rectenna model, section \ref{WPT_design} optimizes multisine and OFDM waveforms for WPT and discusses the impact of the waveform type on the harvested energy.
-Section \ref{SWIPT_section} introduces the WIPT architecture, section \ref{section_SWIPT_waveform} designs WIPT waveform, section \ref{simulations} evaluates the performance and section \ref{conclusions} concludes the work. \textit{Notations:} Bold lower case and upper case letters stand for vectors and matrices respectively whereas a symbol not in bold font represents a scalar. $\left\|.\right\|_F^2$ refers to the Frobenius norm a matrix. $\mathcal{A}\left\{.\right\}$ refers to the DC component of a signal. $\mathcal{E}_X\left\{.\right\}$ refers to the expectation operator taken over the distribution of the random variable $X$ ($X$ may be omitted for readability if the context is clear). $.^*$ refers to the conjugate of a scalar. $\left(.\right)^T$ and $\left(.\right)^H$ represent the transpose and conjugate transpose of a matrix or vector respectively.
+\textit{Organization:} Section \ref{SWIPT_section} introduces and models the WIPT architecture.
+Section \ref{section_SWIPT_waveform} optimizes WIPT waveforms and characterizes the rate-energy region.
+Section \ref{scaling_laws} derives the scaling laws of modulated and unmodulated waveforms.
+Section \ref{simulations} evaluates the performance and section \ref{conclusions} concludes the work. \textit{Notations:} Bold lower case and upper case letters stand for vectors and matrices respectively whereas a symbol not in bold font represents a scalar. $\left\|.\right\|_F^2$ refers to the Frobenius norm a matrix. $\mathcal{A}\left\{.\right\}$ refers to the DC component of a signal. $\mathcal{E}_X\left\{.\right\}$ refers to the expectation operator taken over the distribution of the random variable $X$ ($X$ may be omitted for readability if the context is clear). $.^*$ refers to the conjugate of a scalar. $\left(.\right)^T$ and $\left(.\right)^H$ represent the transpose and conjugate transpose of a matrix or vector respectively.
+The distribution of a circularly symmetric complex Gaussian (CSCG) random vector with mean $\mathbf{\mu}$ and covariance matrix $\mathbf{\Sigma}$ is denoted by $\mathcal{CN}(\mu,\Sigma)$ and $\sim$ stands for ``distributed as''.